Exhibition at the Palais de Tokyo

-From October 29 to November 23, 2025, the Palais de Tokyo will host an exceptional retrospective exhibition celebrating the creative and artistic approach of Francis Kurkdjian.
+From October 29th to November 23rd, 2025, the Palais de Tokyo hosts an exceptional retrospective exhibition that celebrates the creative and artistic approach of Francis Kurkdjian.

-With Marc Chaya, President and co-founder of Maison Francis Kurkdjian in 2009, he has explored ways of expressing perfume beyond the traditions of perfumery or commercial constraints.
+Together with Marc Chaya, president and co-founder of Maison Francis Kurkdjian in 2009, he has explored modes of expression of perfume beyond the traditions of perfumery or commercial constraints.
 True sculptures of the invisible, his perfumes are works of art in their own right, whose material is breathed.

 L'odeur de l'argent